DHTMLX/scheduler-docs/data/multiple_per_page.md

- Multiple Schedulers on the Page
+Creating Multiple Schedulers on a Page
 ==============

 {{note

- This functionality is available in the Enterprise license only }}
+This functionality is available in the Scheduler PRO version (Enterprise license) only.
+}}

 ##Common

 As you have probably noticed at the very beginning of your work with the library, dhtmlxScheduler is a static object, i.e. _only one instance_ of dhtmlxScheduler can exist on the page.

 Now, for the PRO version, we should rephrase that statement and say: _more than one instance_ of dhtmlxScheduler can exist on the page.
-You still have one default instance of scheduler, which can be accessed by global **scheduler** object, but you can also create new scheduler objects.
+You still have one default instance of scheduler, which can be accessed by the global **scheduler** object, but you can also create new scheduler objects.

 To create a new instance of dhtmlxScheduler, use the following command:

 ~~~js
 //Beware, 'Scheduler' in the command goes with the capital letter
 [instanceName] = Scheduler.getSchedulerInstance();
 ~~~

-Now configure, initialize and populate with data your new instance, as usual.
+Now configure your new instance, initialize it and populate with data, as usual.
 And don't forget to add a standard set of DIV containers for its elements.

 Let's take a simple example: 2 schedulers, one under another: